Murder warrant issued in 2005 disappearance of Ashley Parlier

 The Calhoun County sheriff released a video statement regarding the investigation.

-Detectives are still working to locate Ashley.
+Detectives are still working to locate Ashley's remains.
 If anyone has any additional information, details, or knew Harold David Haulman III or Ashley Parlier please contact Calhoun County Sheriff Detectives at 269-781-0880.